theGC/html-webpack-inline-svg-plugin/README.md

    For a full list of the SVGO config (default) params we are using check out: [svgo-config.js](svgo-config.js).
 The config you set is merged with our defaults, it does not replace it.

-- `fallbackToUseNetworkToLoadImages`: The consumer can point the images to online SVG resources.
-Example:
+- `allowFromUrl`: defaults to `false`.
+It allows to use SVG images coming from an URL online in addition to local files.
+For example:

     ```html
    <div>